j-dublon/twinkl/src/docs/ADRs/data-provider-pattern.md

 #### Component-Specific State (local state management)

-This is a simple implementation and quite easy to understand, but it only suitable for small apps with simple components and data needs.
-It does not scale well, causes tighter coupling between components and data-fetching logic, and makes it impossibel to test the UI layer in isolation.
+This is a simple implementation and quite easy to understand, but it is only suitable for small apps with simple components and data needs.
+It does not scale well, causes tighter coupling between components and data-fetching logic, and makes it impossible to test the UI layer in isolation.
 It makes the app harder to maintain and debug in the long run.